donivanjames/pizza/README.md

-# pizza
+# Pizza Project
+---
-Simple site demo
+This is a simple site demo for a *Thinkful* bootcamp